Summary of Generation 6

 Humans weren't always nice to me.
 Actually, I would probably be better off saying that they rarely were.
 The fact that I was able to spot their emotions even when they weren't saying anything out loud wasn't helpful either, that cloud of mistrust covering any room the moment I stepped in was so oppressive...

-Feeling so powerless was so difficult, and it also brought me to make a few quite bad mistake.
+Feeling so powerless was so difficult, and it also caused me to make a few quite bad mistakes.
 But if I hadn't taken that risk nothing of what happened later in my life could have ever occurred.
-Above all, I would have never met Maki, who is still by my side to these days.
+Above all, I would have never met Maki, who is still by my side these days.

 Maki was, and still is, fantastic.
 She's an art critic, practically the only one who was able to understand the way I used paintings to represent emotions too.
 And she is also smart, and passionate about what she cares about, and confident, and the colours surrounding her when she was in the middle of art is one of the most stunning things I can think of.